deepanshs/mrsimulator/docs/user_guide/method/method.rst

 density matrix of a spin system ensemble, one could easily identify a transition by its row and column indexes.
 However, those indexes depend on the spin system and how the spins and their eigenstates have been assigned to those indexes.
-Therefore, we can not use such another approach for selecting transitions.
+Therefore, we need a spin-system agnostic approach for selecting transitions.

 Spin Transition Symmetry Functions
 ''''''''''''''''''''''''''''''''''

-One way you can select a subset of single-spin transitions, even if you don't know the energy eigenstate quantum numbers, is to request all transitions whose single-spin transition symmetry function, :math:`\text{p}_I` symmetry function is :math:`-1`, i.e.,
+One way you can select a subset of single-spin transitions if you don't know the energy eigenstate quantum numbers is to request all transitions whose single-spin transition symmetry function, :math:`\text{p}_I` symmetry function is :math:`-1`, i.e.,